Jake-Diamond-9/ALPSS/README.md

 2. Install [VS Code](https://code.visualstudio.com/).

 3. Install the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) and [Jupyter](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter) extensions in VS Code.
+Installation instructions can be found [here](https://code.visualstudio.com/docs/editor/extension-marketplace).

-4. Clone the ALPSS repo to the directory of your choice using the link https://github.com/Jake-Diamond-9/ALPSS.git.
+4. Clone the ALPSS repo to the directory of your choice using the link <https://github.com/Jake-Diamond-9/ALPSS.git>.
+Instructions on cloning a repo can be found [here](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).

-5. Create a [virtual environment](https://code.visualstudio.com/docs/python/environments) and install the packages in _requirements.txt_ by copying the following line into the terminal.
+5. Create a virtual environment and install the packages in _requirements.txt_ by copying the following line into the terminal.
+Instructions on creating a virtual environment can be found [here](https://code.visualstudio.com/docs/python/environments).

 ~~~
 pip install -r requirements.txt